Urban Outfitters

 The company was founded as the retail store Free People by Richard Hayne, Judy Wicks and Scott Belair in 1970 as a project for an entrepreneurship class at University of Pennsylvania.
 It was renamed to Urban Outfitters and incorporated in 1976.

-Urban Outfitters, Inc. (URBN) carries multiple stores within the URBN portfolio of brands, which also includes Anthropologie, Free People, Terrain, BHLDN and the Vetri Family restaurant group.
+Urban Outfitters carries multiple stores within its portfolio of brands, which also includes Urban Outfitters itself, Anthropologie, Free People, Terrain, BHLDN and the Vetri Family restaurant group.
 Much of the merchandise is designed and produced by the company's wholesale division on these multiple private labels.

 History

 In the 1970s, Scott Belair & Dick Hayne opened a store and called it Free People in West Philadelphia, Pennsylvania.
 As the store eventually grew from one to two storefronts, the name was changed from Free People to Urban Outfitters.